AVEVA/CONNECT-data-services-developer-docs/Documentation/Identity/Identity_User.md

             You will need to create an invitation in the respective endpoint for this User, otherwise they will not be able to finish the sign-up process.
 Users have unique Ids in a Tenant.
             Currently there is a limit of 50000 users per Tenant.
-            For Windows Active Directory users the externalUserId must be specified.
+            For Windows Active Directory users, the externalUserId must be specified.

 ### Request